Heartburn or Heart Attack: How to Tell the Difference, According to Experts

 The culprit is also more likely to be heart-related if you have risk factors including diabetes, smoking, obesity, high cholesterol, or a family history of heart disease.
 Age plays a role as well: Heart disease is more common in men over 45 and in women over 55.

-Duration is another factor, says Myrna Alexander Nickens, MD, a cardiologist at Jackson Cardiology Associates in Jackson, Miss.
+Duration is another factor, Myrna Alexander Nickens, MD, a cardiologist at Jackson Cardiology Associates in Jackson, Miss, tells Health.
 She says angina will usually last five to 10 minutes before subsiding, a heart attack with be slightly longer, and reflux can last for hours.

 If the problem is related to the digestive system, like GERD, it is often a sharper pain that may be precipitated by eating a fatty or spicy meal and is affected by change in position.
 (It will get worse when lying down or bending over).
 Stomach acid may come up into your esophagus and can leave a sour taste in your mouth.